ACOR Carcinoid E-Group Archives

 3. Confer: Request that the doc confer by phone or email with one or more specialists (and provide contact info)

-4. E-group: Request that the doc join the e-group where local docs can ask carcinoid specialists questions (provide this link: http://www.carcinoid.org/physician/other-resources/online-discussion)
+4. E-group: Request that the doc join the e-group where local docs can ask carcinoid specialists questions (provide this link:https://www.carcinoid.org/for-doctors/other-resources/online-discussion)

 5. Print papers: Regularly print out and give the doc(s) copies of important research papers from among those listed at www.carcinoid.org (use liberal highlighting)